-• The temporary directory of a VMware VM backup set is set to a local volume, and not to a network volume (e.g. to improve I/O performance).

-However, the temporary directory should not be set to the system volume (e.g. where the operating system is installed).

-It is highly recommended to set the temporary directory folder to another location with sufficient free disk space other than Drive C: (e.g. Drive E:).

-Refer to the following article for details on setting up the temporary directory:

-FAQ: Tips on how to setup the temporary directory for your backup set

-• Plan your backup schedules carefully to minimize any performance impact on the VMware host.

-To avoid concentrated disk I/O on the VMware host datastores which will have a negative performance impact on the guest VMs residing on these datastores, you should schedule your backups to limit the number of concurrent VM backups on a host and shared datastores.
-Hosts typically share the same datastores in virtual environments, and bottlenecks caused by too many simultaneous VM backups on a single datastore will affect all hosts that have VMs running on that datastore.

-Backup the guest VMs to more than one destination

-To provide maximum data protection and recovery flexibility you should consider storing your guest VM backups in multiple backup destinations, ideally both onsite and offsite locations.
+- The temporary directory of a VMware VM backup set is set to a local volume, and not to a network volume (e.g. to improve I/O performance). - However, the temporary directory should not be set to the system volume (e.g. where the operating system is installed). - It is highly recommended to set the temporary directory folder to another location with sufficient free disk space other than Drive C: (e.g. Drive E:). - Plan your backup schedules carefully to minimize any performance impact on the VMware host. - To avoid concentrated disk I/O on the VMware host datastores which will have a negative performance impact on the guest VMs residing on these datastores, you should schedule your backups to limit the number of concurrent VM backups on a host and shared datastores.
+Hosts typically share the same datastores in virtual environments, and bottlenecks caused by too many simultaneous VM backups on a single datastore will affect all hosts that have VMs running on that datastore. - Backup the guest VMs to more than one destination - To provide maximum data protection and recovery flexibility, you should consider storing your guest VM backups in multiple backup destinations, ideally both onsite and offsite locations.
 Onsite locations on local or network drives will enable very quick recovery even for large guest VMs.
-While offsite locations will ensure that if there is a site outage, the guest VM can be restored from another location.

-Consider increasing the Java memory allocation setting for AhsayOBM (Java heap space) if you are using non-VDDK backup mode.

-As more memory is required for in-file delta generation, which is performed by AhsayOBM, depending on the provisioned size of the guest VMs.
-A relatively large Java heap size may be required, i.e. 4GB, 6GB, 8GB etc.

-If you are using non-VDDK mode and or Granular restore, it is recommended to increase the Java heap size space to at least 4GB or above for optimal performance.

-Refer to the following KB article for further instruction: https://wiki.ahsay.com/doku.php?id=public:8011_faq:how_to_modify_the_java_heap_size_of_ahsayobc

-- It is highly recommended to back up the whole VM instead of individual disk for backup of virtual machine with snapshot. - Consider performing routine recovery test to ensure your backup is setup and performed properly. - Consider disabling the memory snapshot or quiesce guest options when taking snapshot for VMware VM backup, to shorten the time required for the process. - Snapshot the virtual machine's memory - Quiesce guest file system (Needs VMware Tools installed) - For backups using vCenter Server Appliance (vCSA) on VMware ESXi server, a separate Backup Client Computer must be prepared for the AhsayOBM to be installed on, which can connect to the vCenter Server Appliance (vCSA) through a LAN.

-Periodic Backup Schedule

-The periodic backup schedule should be reviewed regularly to ensure that the interval is sufficient to handle the data volume on the machine.
+While offsite locations will ensure that if there is a site outage, the guest VM can be restored from another location. - Consider increasing the Java memory allocation setting for AhsayOBM (Java heap space) as more memory is required for in-file delta generation, which is performed by AhsayOBM, depending on the provisioned size of the guest VMs.
+A relatively large Java heap size may be required, i.e. 4GB, 6GB, 8GB etc. - If you are using Granular restore, it is recommended to increase the Java heap size space to at least 4GB or above for optimal performance. - Refer to this link for more details about the modification of the java heap size setting for AhsayOBM: - FAQ: How to modify the Java heap size setting of AhsayOBM / AhsayACB - It is highly recommended to back up the whole VM instead of individual disk for backup of virtual machine with snapshot. - Consider performing routine recovery test to ensure your backup is setup and performed properly. - Consider disabling the memory snapshot or quiesce guest options when taking snapshot for VMware VM backup, to shorten the time required for the process. - Snapshot the virtual machine's memory - Quiesce guest file system (Needs VMware Tools installed) - For backups using vCenter Server Appliance (vCSA) on VMware ESXi server, a separate Backup Client Computer must be prepared for the AhsayOBM to be installed on, which can connect to the vCenter Server Appliance (vCSA) through a LAN. - Periodic Backup Schedule - The periodic backup schedule should be reviewed regularly to ensure that the interval is sufficient to handle the data volume on the machine.
 Over time, data usage pattern may change on a production server, i.e. the number of new files created, the number of files which are updated/deleted, and new users may be added etc.